haarismemon/fb-hackaproject-foodswap/backend/README.md

    ```bash
    {"email":"example@hotmail.com", "pass":"12345" }
    ```
-5. Return value on succesful request is a JSON object that has 3 fields:
+5. The response from the server on succesful request is a JSON object with 3 fields:

             status: 0 - fail, 1 - success
             message: success or error message